tanalam2411/kubernetes/networking/pod_packet_capturing/1.using_ksniff/README.md

 ```

 - Note:
-- If there are more than one containers running inside the pod, you can pass the preference using `-c container_name`
+- If there are more than one containers running inside the pod, you can pass the container's name using `-c container_name` of which you're interested to capture the traffic.

 ---
 Ref:

 - ksniff: https://github.com/eldadru/ksniff
 - Installing krew: https://krew.sigs.k8s.io/docs/user-guide/setup/install/
 - Installing wireshark on ubuntu: https://linuxhint.com/install_configure_wireshark_ubuntu/